simula67/meeting-auto-attender/README.md

 pip install -r requirements.txt

-2. Open meetings.xlsx enter the schedule of the day in the excel sheet in the correct columns in the correct format
+2. Open meetings.xlsx enter the schedule of the day in the Excel sheet in the correct columns in the correct format

 Time : dd-mm-yyyy hh:mm AM/PM Meeting ID : 123456123 (string)(not required if meeting link is provided) Meeting Password : 1234 (string)(not required if meeting link is provided)